foliovision/fv-wordpress-flowplayer/readme.txt

 2. Adding three players with different arguments into a post.
 3. Add new video dialog window in editing mode.
 4. Configuration menu for administrators.
+5. Video checker.
+This shows up for admins only.
+Click on Admin: Video Ok or Admin: Video Issues in top left corner of the video when you are logged in as admin to get it.

 == Changelog ==